abdullahfurquan/flask-ml-service/README.md

 ## Demo

-* link Screencast on YouTube :  https://youtu.be/yTYuWA2xpBw
+* link Screencast on YouTube Part1:  https://youtu.be/yTYuWA2xpBw
+* link Screencast on YouTube Part1:  https://youtu.be/STZTXBrYluQ